sandbornm/HardenDocker/README.md

 Docker is an open source software that surfacede in 2013 that allows users to build and distribute full applications in compact files called *images*.
 When these images are built and run on a machine, they become containers: isolated environments with their own resources to accomplish a task or provide a service.

 ### How does this all work?
 The common thread in every Docker image is the **Dockerfile**.
 This file is nothing more than a text document that provides commands and configuration inctructions for loading and installing relevant programs, tools, and files needed to successfully build and run the Docker image.
+A command could be to install a package, make a new database, or pass a variable.
 These items are known as **dependencies**.
 Think of the Dockerfile like a chocolate chip cookie recipe: all of the necessary programs and commands (dependencies!) are the ingredients, and they are executed in order from top to bottom according to the instructions on each line of the Dockerfile.
 When all of these steps are performed using all of these ingredients, the end result is a ~~fresh batch of chocolate chip cookies~~ Docker image!
 Here's an example of a Dockerfile:

 ![](https://github.com/sandbornm/HardenDocker/blob/master/assets/An-example-of-dockerfile.png)